Photo I: Curriculum

 Class will start with a review of the proof sheets of the depth of field assignment and will have a photo critique.
 Then you'll hear the first of three lectures on the psychological relationship between the photographer and the subject.
 The shooting assignment this week creates interdependence among class members; you'll work with two of your fellow students to complete it.
 It is necessary to attend the same class period for the last three lessons (5, 6 and 7) since you will be working with other students.

-You'll learn more about the psychological relationship between the photographer and the subject, and we'll have a critique session of "24 different angles of sculptures."
+You'll learn more about the psychological relationship between the photographer and the subject, and we'll have a critique session of "18 different angles of sculptures."
+This lesson includes a discussion of compostion.
 You will also get your print (Lab) assignment for Week 7.

 This class is devoted to an extensive critique of the photographs you took of another student and the ones that were taken of you.
 You'll also hear the final lecture on the psychological relationship between the photographer and the subject.
 The success of this session depends on each student fully completing the assignment and coming to class ready to participate in the critique.
 The last portion of this class will focus on composition.
 There will also be a discussion about Photo II and other classes you may attend.